Pisistratus: Popular tyrant

-In Herodotus' view as documented in the Histories, after assuming power for the first time, Pisistratus managed the city of Athens even-handedly and fairly, maintaining the government and political office structure as is with no changes to existing laws.
-However, after reassuming control in 546 BC for his third stint as head of state, Herodotus allows that he firmly established his tyranny with his mercenary force, increased his revenues from mining sources in Attica and Mt Pangaeus, placed opponents' children as hostages on the island of Naxos, and exiled both Alcmaeonids as well as other Athenian dissenters (whether by freely chosen exile or by force is unclear).
-Pomeroy reaffirms Herodotus' commentary regarding Pisistratus third turn in power, adding that Pisistratus installed relatives and friends in the offices of various archonships and detained the children of some Athenians as hostages to deter future uprisings and discourage opposition.
+In Herodotus's view as documented in the Histories, after assuming power for the first time, Pisistratus managed the city of Athens even-handedly and fairly, maintaining the government and political office structure as is with no changes to existing laws.
+However, after reassuming control in 546 BC for his third stint as head of state, Herodotus says that he firmly established his tyranny with his mercenary force, increased his revenues from mining sources in Attica and Mount Pangaeus, placed opponents' children as hostages on the island of Naxos, and exiled both Alcmaeonids as well as other Athenian dissenters (whether by freely chosen exile or by force is unclear).
+Pomeroy reaffirms Herodotus's commentary regarding Pisistratus's third turn in power, adding that Pisistratus installed relatives and friends in the offices of various archonships and detained the children of some Athenians as hostages to deter future uprisings and discourage opposition.
 Some of these actions would contradict the perception that Pisistratus ruled justly and followed the law.
-Aristotle seconds the initial remarks of Herodotus by characterising Pisistratus' reign as moderate and mild, describing the ruler as having a pleasant and tender disposition.
-As an illustration, Aristotle relates the case of a member of Pisistratus' entourage encountering a man tilling a very stony plot of land and asking what was the yield of this land.
-The anonymous man responded that he received physical soreness and aches and Pisistratus received one-tenth of this yield.
+Aristotle seconds the initial remarks of Herodotus by characterising Pisistratus's reign as moderate and mild, describing the ruler as having a pleasant and tender disposition.
+As an illustration, Aristotle relates the case of a member of Pisistratus's entourage encountering a man tilling a stony plot of land and asking what the yield of this land was.
+The anonymous man responded that he received physical soreness and aches while Pisistratus received one-tenth of this yield.
 Due to his honesty, or perhaps his cleverness, Pisistratus exempted the man from paying his taxes.
-Aristotle also comments that Pisistratus' government functioned more in a constitutional manner and less like a tyranny.
+Aristotle also comments that Pisistratus's government functioned more in a constitutional manner and less like a tyranny.

-Rosivach writes that the Peisistratid dynasty did not fundamentally change the government as originally created by Solon; instead, they maintained power by installing allies in important governmental positions, threatening force as needed, and using marriage alliances, all being tactics residing outside the constitution and law.
-Forsdyke chronicles the certain usage of Greek words by Herodotus in his Histories in reference to Pisistratus' tyranny and advocates that a society ruled by a tyrant has weak citizens while a democratic society has strong and free people.
+Rosivach writes that the Pisistratid dynasty did not fundamentally change the government as originally created by Solon; instead, they maintained power by installing allies in important governmental positions, threatening force as needed, and using marriage alliances, all being tactics residing outside the constitution and law.
+Forsdyke chronicles the certain usage of Greek words by Herodotus in his Histories in reference to Pisistratus's tyranny and advocates that a society ruled by a tyrant has weak citizens while a democratic society has strong and free people.